 But if you don’t want your phone to resemble a brick with a keypad, smartphone options like the Nokia 5.3 have moved away from the company’s iconic bulky yet compact design.
-This sleek-looking alternative has an integrated 3800 mAh battery claimed to give you two days’ worth of battery life with a single charge.
-But this claim is based on circumstances where the phone is operating on a new battery for five hours per day.
-And different models contain a disclaimer warning users that each battery has a limited amount of recharge cycles, and battery capacity will reduce over time.
+This sleek-looking alternative has an integrated 4,000 mAh battery with AI-assisted Adaptive Battery feature, which saves energy for the apps that you use the most.
+Like many other cheap and mid-range smartphones, battery capacity is improving with each year.

 Need to quickly charge your phone before you leave home?
-The SuperVOOC function is said to be a unique feature found in OPPO’s more recent devices, including the newest OPPO Reno 10x Zoom (and Reno 5G) which uses VOOC 3.0.
+The SuperVOOC function is said to be a unique feature found in OPPO’s more recent devices, including the OPPO Reno 10x Zoom (and Reno 5G) which uses VOOC 3.0.
 This is described as the newly improved take on a fast charging technology nicknamed VOOC, which is short for ‘Voltage Open Loop Multi-Step Constant-Current Charging’.
 This is also available in the Oppo R17 and Find X smartphones.

 - Best battery: 4065 mAh